Training When Injured, the Ultimate Guide

 But that doesn’t mean you should let a small set back turn into a ruined season, maintaining at least some of your training load to stay strong and fit while you are injured is crucial.

-Here are five crucial tips to staying fit while you recover from an injury.
+In this article we explore five crucial tips to continue training and stay fit and strong while you recover from an injury.

 NB: Before running head first into these programming tips, remember that injury rehabilitation is a team sport.
 As a trainer or coach our job is not to diagnose injuries or prescribe rehabilitation but instead to work in collaboration with physios, sports doctors and other specialists to help athletes and clients return to performance, always work within your scope of practice.

 1. Modify or mimic as much similar training as possible

 The goal should be to have the modified program mimic the original as closely as possible.

 That means (given the athlete has had their injury checked by the Physio and is cleared for light duties) try and maintain as many exercises as possible.

 Can’t squat?
 Maybe try a shorter range of motion, a different stance, splits squats, or using a heel wedge for ankle injuries

 Can’t deadlift?
 Try a rack pull, changing bars, or swap out for Hip Thrusts instead.

 Athletes can often still do their resilience type exercises when they have an acute injury, so isolated movements, non weight bearing exercises (think non ground based) and isometrics can usually still be done in many cases.